rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/README.md

 ## 🔮 Learning Outcomes

 - Can manage App Config via git
-- Can automatically build / bake / deploy software via Tekton
+- Can automatically build / test / deploy software via Tekton
-- Can store secrets used by my pipeline securely in git
+- Can fetch secrets used by my pipeline from our secure secrets vault

 ## 🔨 Tools used in this exercise!

-* <span style="color:blue;">[ExternalSecrets](https://external-secrets.io/v0.6.0-rc1/api/externalsecret/)</span> - Helps us to encrypt the secrets to store safely, even to a public repository.
+- [ExternalSecrets](https://external-secrets.io/v0.6.0-rc1/api/externalsecret/) - Helps us to fetch secrets from a secure secrets store.
-* <span style="color:blue;">[Tekton](https://tekton.dev/)</span> -  Cloud Native CI/CD tool, allowing us to build, test, and deploy anywhere.
+- [Tekton](https://tekton.dev/) - Cloud Native CI/CD tool, allowing us to build, test, and deploy anywhere.
-* <span style="color:blue;">[Nexus](https://www.sonatype.com/nexus-repository-sonatype)</span> - Repository manager for storing lots of application types.
-Can also host `npm` and `Docker` registries.
+- [Nexus](https://www.sonatype.com/nexus-repository-sonatype) - Repository manager for storing lots of application types.
+Can also host npm and Docker registries.